mcdope/wrpdistributor/INTEGRATION.md

 - WILL RETURN
 	- a statuscode of 200 in case of GET
 	- a statuscode of 202 for container start/stop actions (because of the delayed execution, exact delay between request and executions varies per config/install)
+        - a statuscode of 204 if you PUT a session that already has an container
 	- a statuscode of 204 for container lifetime extend requests
 	- a statuscode of 400 in case your request doesn't make sense (or some requirements failed, unlikely)
 	- a statuscode of 401 if your "Bearer" header was invalid